NKU Garden - FULL

 To adopt a plot, take the following steps:

-Northern Kentucky University - this 10-plot garden is located behind the historic log cabin north of Nunn Drive on the NKU campus.
+Northern Kentucky University - this 14-plot garden is located behind the historic log cabin north of Nunn Drive on the NKU campus.
 Parking for non-permit holding gardeners is available in designated spaces in Lot I. Water is provided on site as well as a small assortment of tools.
-Garden leader is Jim Nedderman, contact him with inquires at neddermanj1@nku.edu
+Garden leader is Jim Nedderman, neddermanj1@nku.edu

 How much of a time commitment is gardening?